Managing Procurement Auction Failure: Bid Requirements or Reserve Prices: Role of signal informativeness

 The positive ordering property also has implications for the distribution of private costs conditional on entry, as defined in equation \eqref{eq:F^*}.
 For a given entry probability $p$, more informative signals make this conditional distribution less stochastically dominant, so that entering bidders tend to have lower costs.

 As discussed in Section \ref{sec:model}, increased entry reduces the probability of auction failure under both formats.
-Therefore, to study the effect of signal informativeness $\theta$ on auction failure, we can focus on its effect on the equilibrium probability of entry.\footnote{Note that under the reserve price format and after fixing the reserve price, the probability of auction failure is determined solely by the entry probability.} To this end, consider how $\theta$ affects the marginal entrant's expected revenue from entry (see Figure \ref{fig:multiple_equilibria}).
+Therefore, to study the effect of signal informativeness $\theta$ on auction failure, we can focus on its effect on the equilibrium probability of entry.\footnote{Note that under the reserve price format, the probability of auction failure depends on the entry probability as well as the direct probability that an entrant's cost falls below the reserve price.} To this end, consider how $\theta$ affects the marginal entrant's expected revenue from entry (see Figure \ref{fig:multiple_equilibria}).
 If, for instance, the marginal entrant's expected revenue from entry decreases in $\theta$ at all relevant entry probabilities $p$, then the stable equilibrium entry probability under the bid requirement format would also decrease in $\theta$.

 Define $\Lambda(v\mid p;\theta)\coloneqq 1-C(F(v),p;\theta)$ and $H(v\mid p,n;\theta)\coloneqq \Lambda^{n-1}(v\mid p;\theta)-(1-p)^{n-1}$.
 The equilibrium entry probabilities under the bid requirement format can now be written as $p(n,\kappa;\theta_0)$.
 Other functions are similarly augmented with the copula parameter to reflect their dependence on signal informativeness.
 By Proposition \ref{p:entry}, under the bid requirement format, the derivative of the marginal entrant's expected revenue from entry with respect to $\theta$ is